Companies profit when we buy their products, but how do they convince us to part with our hard-earned cash?

 Tax software companies lobby to keep the tax code complex and to prevent the IRS from producing free software for the populace.

-Though they didn’t make a complex tax code, their work keeping it confusing and preventing free filing options allows them to sell their tax filing software to the public.
+Though they didn’t make the complex tax code, their work keeping it confusing and preventing free filing options allows them to sell their tax filing software to the public.

 Nestle’s Evil Formula Plan